joakim-strandberg/aida_2012/README.md

 ----------------------

 If you are considering making an Ada or SPARK application then the Aida library may be of interest to you.
-Developing formally verified software is very time consuming and thus expensive.
+Developing formally verified software is very time consuming and thus very expensive.
 The goal of the Aida library is to lower the cost of mission-critical and security-critical applications by providing common functionality implemented in formally verified software.